SIDN/spinsite/www-spin/content/start/install.md

 ### 3. Install DocDock from ZIP

-All files from theme will be tracked inside parent repo, to update it, have to override files in theme. [{{%icon download%}} download following zip](https://github.com/vjeantet/hugo-theme-docdock/archive/master.zip) and extract inside `themes/`.
+All files from theme will be tracked inside parent repo, to update it, have to override files in theme. [<i class='fa fa-download'></i> download following zip](https://github.com/vjeantet/hugo-theme-docdock/archive/master.zip) and extract inside `themes/`.

 ```
 https://github.com/vjeantet/hugo-theme-docdock/archive/master.zip